Katharina R. Lestari, Jakarta

 Tens of thousands of Islamists gathered in Indonesia's capital on Dec.
-2 to mark the second anniversary of a mass protest that led to the downfall of Jakarta's Christian governor Basuki Tjahaja Purnama
+2 to mark the second anniversary of a mass protest that led to the downfall of Jakarta's Christian governor Basuki Tjahaja Purnama.

 Organizers of this year's rally issued a call for Muslims to shun political parties and those who supported Purnama in the 2017 governor election.

 "It is forbidden for us to vote for presidential and legislative candidates backed by parties supporting a blasphemer," Muhammad Rizieq Shihab, the self-exiled leader of the hard-line Islamic Defenders Front told the crowd in a phone message from Saudi Arabia.

 Our journalistic standards are as high as any in the quality press; our focus is particularly on a fast-growing part of the world - Asia - where, in some countries the Church is growing faster than pastoral resources can respond to – South Korea, Vietnam and India to name just three.

-We report from the ground where other news services simply can't or won't go.
+And UCA News has the advantage of having in its ranks local reporters who cover 23 countries in south, southeast, and east Asia.
 We report the stories of local people and their experiences in a way that Western news outlets simply don’t have the resources to reach.
 And we report on the emerging life of new Churches in old lands where being a Catholic can at times be very dangerous.